anttijuu/FinnishPIDVerifier/README.md

 Test PID: 211123A965F: born: 21.11.2023, gender: male
 ```

-The library is localized to English and Finnish.
+The library is localized for Finnish, Swedish and English.
 Date formats are fixed, but `genderString` and `description` return strings for these languages.

 ## Tests